troychaplin/block-accessibility-checks/readme.txt

 The following is a list of checks that are configurable for core blocks.
 Each check can be set to error (default), warning or none.

 * core/button: Checks for text and link on each button
-* core/heading: Prevents the usage of an level one heading in the content
+* core/heading: Configurable option allows removal of any heading level
-* core/gallery: Checks for alternative text on an image
+* core/gallery: Leverages all core/image block checks
 * core/image: Checks for alternative text on an image
-* core/image: Adds a toggle to confirm image use as decorative allowing for bypass accessibility check
+* core/image: Adds option to confirm image as decorative element and bypass a11y check
+* core/image: Checks if alternative text on an image exceeds 125 characters
+* core/image: Checks if alternative text on an image matches the caption text
 * core/table: Checks for a table header row on each individual table block

 == Installation ==